Samoset & Abel Elementary Schools

 Each week volunteers read a new book and use sight word activities for kindergarten students.
 Students in grades 1 through 3 are provided individualized support so they can catch up or stay on track academically and gain self-confidence in their academic potential.
 These initiatives focus on helping students who struggle with sight word recognition, reading fluency and comprehension.

-Pack-a-Sack and Pantry Ministries
+Pack-A-Sack and Pack-A-Pantry Ministries

 Pack-A-Sack – Each week over 125 food-insecure Samoset students receive a sack of food to be consumed over the weekend.
 Suggested food items are individual servings of food with pop-tops or other packaging that could easily be opened by a small child: